alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Future Avenues

 - What if actions don't map directly to nodes/edges?
+  - e.g. actions are nodes and something extra like a noop
 - Current GNNs require a lot of homophily, complex interactions harder to model even if they could be modelled as a graph (e.g. different node/edge types)

 ## Implementation Example